 A strategic engagement plan walks you through a series of steps that start before you begin brainstorming ideas for your strategy.
 It also outlines clearly what you will do and when.
 This will allow you to maximize the chances of your new strategy being embraced by the organization.
 There are 5 key sections to a strategic engagement plan:

 - Cascading Strategy

 - Strategy Communications Plan

 The steps must be completed in order, I can’t stress enough the need to start at the beginning of your strategic planning process.
 The reason is that a huge part of driving engagement in your strategy requires you to involve people in creation.
 You won’t necessarily distribute your strategic engagement plan to the entire organization, but you should involve your leadership team in its creation.

 Let’s dive into the key sections of your strategic engagement plan and how to put them together…

 You can access the article as a reference along with the steps you need to complete.
 Click the download button below.

-The first part of your strategic engagement plan should address how you’re going to go about involving people from throughout your organization in your strategic planning process.
+The first part of your strategic engagement plan should address involving people.
+Further, how you’re actually going to go about involving people from throughout your organization in your strategic planning process.
 By involving people early on, you’re much more likely to get buy-in to your goals.
 There’s a fine line of course between genuinely involving people in ideation vs simply paying lip-service to their ideas and then doing what you were going to do anyway.
 It’s fine to have a rough idea of your vision (as a leader, that’s absolutely part of your role) but you need to be open-minded enough to the ideas that come your way as part of this process.

 1.1 Identify your stakeholders